ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/multi-level-line-discounts.md

 ## How the final line discount percent is calculated

-After the selected line discounts are applied to the sales document line, @@name calculates the final **Line Standard Discount Percent** by accumulating the discount percentages from all selected levels in cascade.
+After the selected line discounts are applied to the sales order line, @@name calculates the final **Line Standard Discount Percent** by accumulating the discount percentages from all selected levels in cascade.

 The calculation formula is: